NAppazeller/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-By looking at the line chart based on outcomes related to campaign goals the data shows a success rate slightly over 50%.
+By looking at the line chart based on outcomes related to campaign goals the data shows a success rate slightly greater than 50% in the $10k-$14.9K range.

 ![](https://github.com/NAppazeller/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)